danilopucci/httpclient/README.md

 You can find more examples in examples folder

 ### URLs
-It can handle multiple URL formats, some examples are:
+It can handle multiple URL formats, both on HTTP and HTTPS.
+Some examples are:
 ```
 Basic HTTP URL:
 http://www.example.com